Another New Yorker thrown onto train tracks, but not harmed

-The incident occurs a week after a woman died after also being pushed and run over by the locomotive.
+A man was thrown this Sunday on the train tracks in New York at a time when the subway was approaching but luckily he was not injured, an incident that occurs a week after a woman died after being pushed and run over by the locomotive.

-The incident occurred at Fulton Station, near the so-called ground zero (where the Twin Towers were located) in Manhattan, New York(United States) around noon this Sunday, but the train was able to stop in time to avoid running over it, according to channel 2 of the CBS network.
+The incident occurred at the Fulton station, near the so-called ground zero (where the Twin Towers were located) in Manhattan, at about 11:30 a.m. today, local time (4:30 p.m.
+GMT). but the train was able to stop in time to avoid hitting him, according to CBS channel 2.

 It further notes that the man was taken to a hospital in Manhattan while police try to locate the suspect who fled the scene.